pratulyab/amnesia/README.md

 - Run "celery -A amnesia worker -l info" to boot workers.
 - Run "celery -A amnesia beat -l info -S django" to start scheduling using celery beat.
+	- "-S" is used to specify the scheduler
+	- which in this case is django
 - Wait to be notified on your registered and Twilio verified number.
 - Both SUCCESS and FAILURE logs will be outputted to user's homepage.